Appendix C: Derivable Traits

 - The

-trait can only be applied to types that also implementPartialEq
+Eqtrait can only be applied to types that also implementPartialEq, although not all types that implementPartialEqcan implementEq.

 -